Marcello09/notion-lock/README.en.md

 # notion-lock

 Simple add-on for Notion that encrypts and decrypts plain text using a password.
 It uses AES encryption in Browser, no data is send to any server during encryption or decryption.
-All this run local on your machine memory ;D
+All runs locally on your machine memory ;D

 It is only possible to recover the data by typing the text and the correct password used to encrypt the data.
 This allows for multiple passwords to be used for different text.